 Members can attempt to remove a broken needle from an animal themselves or seek assistance from their vet.
 If removal isn’t possible, members must follow a broken needle policy.
-See a worked example of this document on the Red Tractor website.

 From November, housing systems which tether cattle will not be permitted.
 Where requested by members, a derogation will be offered and a farm visit will be made in cases where it is not possible for a business to transition away from a tethered housing system.
 You need to apply directly to Red Tractor for a derogation before 1 November.

 Tethering or restraining cattle for any other purpose will still be permitted, including for showing, milking and veterinary procedures.
 Tethering at shows is allowed because this is temporary, and cattle are under the care of a duty vet for the duration.